-The club has policies and procedures in place that actively promote equality and fair treatment for all people, across all of the club’s operations.
+The club has a system in place that actively promotes equality and fair treatment for all people, across all of the club’s operations.

 The club speaks about fairness and equality, holds information sessions and runs special matches to highlight important causes.